bayareala8s/training/data-structures-algorithms-python/Module-10/Hashing/find_unique_numbers/README.md

 Return unique_numbers -> [5, 10]
 ```

-Sure, here are some unit test cases for the `find_unique_numbers` function.
+Here are some unit test cases for the `find_unique_numbers` function.
 These tests cover a variety of scenarios to ensure the function works correctly.

 ```python
 import unittest